postmanlabs/labs-docs/_posts/01_postman/01_launching_postman/2017-05-04-navigating_postman.md

    *   Settings icon - Manages Postman app settings and finds other support resources.
    *   Notifications icon - Receives notifications or broadcasts.
    *   Heart - Love Postman?
 Click on this button to share the love!
-   *   User dropdown - Displays current user and provides these options: 'Profile', 'Account Settings', 'Notification Preferences', 'Active Sessions', and 'Add a new account'.
+   *   User dropdown - Displays current user and provides these options: "Profile", "Account Settings", "Notification Preferences", "Active Sessions", and "Add a new account".

 ### Builder